 If you want beaches, east of Ensenada is San Felipe.
 Just ate the begining of the Sea of Cortez.
 Want forests?
 Sierra de San Pedro Martir at the middle of the peninsula.
 Devil's pesk is the highest mountain in Baja where you can see both seas....

 Many and safe trips.
 Just expext some friendly military chechpoints.
 Nothing to worry about.

 Again, how far you are going?
-Baja is larger that Italy!! over 5 years ago
+Baja is larger that Italy!! almost 6 years ago